explooosion/Agm-Direction-Docs/source/featured/marker.md

 ##### ⭐️ Multiple directions one infoWindow

-When click marker, other direction's infoWindows will be close.
+When click marker, other infoWindow will be closed.

 ![img](https://user-images.githubusercontent.com/13682994/41510320-f14a259e-7294-11e8-925c-719f1a88d2a8.gif)